When User Experience and SEO Content Collide

 - Uneducated visitors checking out their options can benefit from category and subcategory pages, buying guides, how to pages, product images and more.

 - Educated visitors looking for more information can benefit from product comparisons, reviews, blog posts, forums and more.

 - Visitors who know exactly what they want can benefit from detailed product pages.

 - Visitors who need the extra final push towards making a decision can benefit from coupon and sales pages, company reviews and about pages.

-Do you now see how you can develop content to meet the needs and expectations of your visitors, regardless of their buying stage, in order to improve their User Experience?
+Do you now see how you can develop content to meet the needs and expectations of your visitors, regardless of their buying stage, in order to improve SEO and User Experience?

 How User Experience Affects Rankings